-Table 3.1 RTI Routing Service Command-line Options
+Table 3.1 RTI Routina Service Command-line Options 10016-0.1 KII KUUIIIIY JEINICE Communa-ime Opilolia

-Option Description -cfgName This name is used to find the matching <routing_service></routing_service> tag in the configuration file.
-It is required unless both -remoteAdminis- trationDomainId and -noAutoStart are used, in which case no configuration is loaded at start-up and RTI Routing Service will simply wait to be configured remotely.
+Option Description Assigns a name to the execution of the Routing Service .
+Remote commands and status information will refer to the routing service using this name.
+See the Routing Service User's Manual for more information. -appName <name></name> In addition, the name of DomainParticipants created by Routing Service will be based on this name.
+Default: The name given with -cfgName , if present, otherwise it is "RTI_Routing_Service".
+Specifies a configuration file to be loaded. -cfgFile <name></name> See How to Load the XML Configuration (Section 2.2). afallamo chamos Specifies a configuration name.
+Routing Service will look for a matching <routing_service> tag in the configuration file.</routing_service> -cfgName <name></name> This parameter is required unless you use -remoteAdministrationDomainId and -noAutoEnable.
 Sets the base domain ID. -domainIdBase <id></id> This value is added to the domain IDs in the configuration file.
-For example, if you set -domainIdBase to 50 and use domain IDs 0 and 1 in the configuration file, then the RTI Routing Service will use domains 50 and 51.
-Default: 0 -help Displays help information.
-Specifies the license file (path and filename).
-Only applicable to licensed versions of RTI Routing Service . -licenseFile <file></file> If not specified, RTI Routing Service looks for the license as described in Installing the License File (Section 2.3) in the Getting Started Guide. -identifyExecution Appends the host name and process ID to the service name pro- vided with the -appName option.
+For example, if you set -domainIdBase to 50 and use domain IDs 0 and 1 in the configuration file, then the Routing Service will use domains 50 and 51.
+Default: 0 -help Displays help information. -identifyExecution Appends the host name and process ID to the service name provided with the -appName option.
 This helps ensure unique names for remote administration and monitoring.
-For example: MyRoutingService_myhost_20024 -maxObjectsPerThread <int></int> Parameter for the DomainParticipantFactory.
-Starts RTI Routing Service in a disabled state. -noAutoEnable Use this option if you plan to enable RTI Routing Service remotely, as described in the User's Manual .
+For example: MyRoutingService_myhost_20024 -licenseFile <file></file> Specifies the license file (path and filename).
+Only applicable to licensed versions of Routing Service .
+If not specified, Routing Service looks for the license as described in Installing the License File (Section 2.3) in the Getting Started Guide. -maxObjectsPerThread <int></int> Parameter for the DomainParticipantFactory.
+Starts Routing Service in a disabled state. -noAutoEnable Use this option if you plan to enable Routing Service remotely, as described in the User's Manual .
 This option overwrites the value of the enable attribute in the <routing_service></routing_service> tag.
+Enables remote administration and sets the domain ID for remote com- munication. -remoteAdministrationDomainId When remote administration is enabled, Routing Service will create a DomainParticipant , Publisher , Subscriber , DataWriter , and DataReader in the designated domain.
+The QoS values for these entities are described in the Routing Service User's Manual .
+This option overwrites the value of the tag <domain_id></domain_id> within a <administration></administration> tag.
+(See the Routing Service User's Manual for information on configuring remote access).
+Default: Remote administration is not enabled unless it is enabled from the XML file.